New book: R. S. Lakes, Composites and Metamaterials, July (2020). Book outline

 We study materials with heterogeneous structure, including natural viscoelastic composites such as bone, ligament, tendon and wood, as well as synthetic composites, biomaterials, and cellular solids with structural hierarchy.
 Viscoelastic materials are of particular interest as high performance damping materials and as practical materials which undergo creep in industrial settings.
 We determine viscoelastic properties including internal friction, dependence on strain rate, and creep over eleven orders of magnitude of frequency and time, with no need for temperature shifts.
 We have developed materials and structures that offer extreme viscoelastic damping: the figure of merit far exceeds that of commercial polymer damping layers.

-We also study practical composite materials such as dental composites for tooth restorations and aircraft composites in the context of damage resistance and damage tolerance as well as moisture ingression; also piezoelectric composites.
+We also study practical rib lattices as well as composite materials such as dental composites for tooth restorations and aircraft composites in the context of damage resistance and damage tolerance as well as moisture ingression.
+Piezoelectric composites and lattices, chiral elastic lattices, as well as thermoelastic composites and lattices are presently of particular current interest.
 We pursue basic research as well as applied research for industry.
-Industrial research has included high temperature performance studies of alloys for small engines, improved shoe insoles, and advanced dampers.
+Industrial research has included high temperature performance studies of alloys for small engines, improved shoe insoles, advanced metamaterial lattices and advanced dampers.